This website uses cookies to help improve your user experience

 On the downside, this arrangement requires a unique add-on for every popular frontend player out there.
 With the variety of players that different publishers utilize, this additional burden severely undermines the flexibility of SSAI integration.

-The structure of the HLS VoD playlist file only allows tracking the requests to ad media chunks.
-In practice it means tracking nothing but buffering requests from the client and basing all tracking events on buffering actions.
-What advertisers get as a result is merely a rough approximation of ad usage numbers.
+The structure of the HLS VoD playlist file only allows tracking requests to ad media chunks.
+In practice, this means tracking is largely limited to buffering-related requests from the client, with most events inferred from these interactions.
+As a result, advertisers receive only an approximation of ad performance.

 The latest versions of the MPEG-DASH standard include a playlist tagging feature, which allows transparent server-side tracking by leveraging the remote element functionality.